molakp/epub_proofreader/README.md

 ## Disclaimer

 This program is designed for educational purposes only.
 It's crucial to meticulously review the corrected content before finalizing it.

-I hope this improved readme provides a clear understanding of the program's functionalities!